 Receiving orders of unavailable products is embarrassing, right?
 Don’t let your reputation take a hit due to such lapses.
 Hold on to your customers using innovative approaches.

-Use Ticking Timers to announce future arrival of the product.
+Use Ticking Timers to announce the future arrival of the product.
 This makes it easy for customers to keep an eye on the launch and order the product as soon as it’s available.

 This certainly is a great way to keep customers posted efficiently.